-By speaking with your human resources department and knowing your rights, you may be able to receive accommodations such as a flexible work schedule, a quiet room or recovery room, or being able to bring a support animal at work with you.
-According to the Americans with Disabilities Act (ADA), all employers are obligated to provide these accommodations, and others, Once you know what options are available, it’s time to start a conversation with your employer.
+By speaking with your human resources department and knowing your rights, you may be able to receive accommodations such as a flexible work schedule, a quiet room or recovery room, or being able to bring a support animal to work with you.
+According to the Americans with Disabilities Act (ADA), all employers are obligated to provide these accommodations and others.
+Once you know what options are available, it’s time to start a conversation with your employer.

 Service Dog Accommodations

 If you have a service dog or you are considering getting one, you must understand their purpose.
 There are three types of dogs that people associate with mental health treatments: service dogs, therapy dogs, and emotional support dogs.